-Main town centre uses defined in the NPPF: Retail development (including warehouse clubs and factory outlet centres); leisure, entertainment facilities the more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, night clubs, casinos, health and fitness centres, indoor bowling centres, and bingo halls); offices; and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).
+1 Main town centre uses as defined in the NPPF (2012): Retail development (including warehouse clubs and factory outlet centres); leisure, entertainment facilities the more intensive sport and recreation uses (including cinemas, restaurants, drive-through restaurants, bars and pubs, night clubs, casinos, health and fitness centres, indoor bowling centres, and bingo halls); offices; and arts, culture and tourism development (including theatres, museums, galleries and concert halls, hotels and conference facilities).

-n.
-Strategic landscaping within the Major Development Site to deliver high quality environs and: i. provide an appropriate screening of the town in views from Denny Abbey in order to protect the historic significance of the Abbey, and ii. maintain the village character of Waterbeach; 0.
-Measures to conserve and enhance the significance of Denny Abbey Grade I listed building and scheduled monument, including the contribution made by its setting, the extent and nature of separation from built development and formal open spaces, and protection of key views including to and from the Abbey; p.
-Assessment, conservation and enhancement of other heritage γ. assets as appropriate to their significance, including non-designated assets such as Car Dyke and the Soldiers Hill Earthworks. ~ Identification and mitigation to sensitive receptor boundaries, with q. - · regard to noise, including the A10, proposed railway station and recreational activities, to ensure no significant adverse impact on quality of life / amenity and health using separation distances or acoustic earth bunding rather than physical barriers if appropriate and where practicable; r.
+- c.
+Conserve and enhance the significance of Denny Abbey Grade I listed building and scheduled monument, including the contribution made by its setting, the extent and nature of separation from the Major Development Site and formal open spaces, and protection of key views including to and from the Abbey; - d.
+Include assessment, conservation and enhancement of other heritage assets as appropriate to their significance, including non-designated assets such as Car Dyke World War II structures, raised causeways, and the Soldiers Hill Earthworks. - e.
+Incorporate necessary mitigation to sensitive receptor boundaries, with regard to noise and odour, including from the A10, proposed railway station, recreational activities and the Waterbeach Waste Management Park to ensure no significant adverse impact on quality of life / amenity and health using separation distances or acoustic earth bunding rather than physical barriers if appropriate and where practicable; - f.
 Ensure there is no significant adverse impact on local air quality and or mitigate as necessary with a Low Emissions Scheme.

-Delivery of a Significant Network of Green Infrastructure: S. Provide a high degree of connectivity to existing corridors and networks; t.
-Include areas accessible to the public as well as areas with more restricted access with the aim of enhancing biodiversity; u.
-Provision and retention of woods, hedges, and water features which would contribute to the character and amenity of the town and help preserve and enhance the setting of Denny Abbey, managed to enhance their ecological value; ٧.
-Consider the multifunctional value of spaces, e.g. amenity, landscape, biodiversity, recreation and drainage; w.
-Requirement for a full programme of ecological survey and monitoring, to guide a Biodiversity management plan to provide appropriate mitigation and enhancement.
-Significant Improvements in Public Transport: х.
-A relocated Waterbeach station to serve the village and the new town;
+Delivery of a Significant Network of Green Infrastructure: